zalando/restful-api-guidelines/compatibility/Compatibility.md

 API designers should apply the following rules to evolve RESTful APIs for services in a backward-compatible way:

 * Add only optional, never mandatory fields.
-* Never change the meaning of a field (e.g. change to customer-number semantics for customer-id, both being unique customer keys).
+* Never change the semantic of fields (e.g. changing the semantic from customer-number to customer-id, as both are different unique customer keys)
 * Input fields may have (complex) constraints being validated via server-side business logic.
   Never change the validation logic to be more restrictive and make sure that all constraints a clearly defined in description.